 Geography embraces the study of human societies and their environment, and is one of the few subjects in which human and physical aspects of the environment are integrated.
-Our flexible degree programme enables students to gain an understanding of the major global, regional and local processes that shape our world and the challenges we will face in the future.
+Geography with a Language provides students with the special opportunity to study for one additional year overseas, and provides enhanced language teaching to support this.
+In addition to their core geography modules, students are free to choose thematic modules from across the geography programme, which may include human and physical geography.
+Our flexible degree programmes enable students to gain an understanding of the major global, regional and local processes that shape our world and the challenges we will face in the future.

 Geography with a Language Degree highlights

 Geography at Queen’s was in the top 200 in the world in the 2020 QS World Rankings